Ascend/samples/cplusplus/level1_single_api/4_op_dev/2_verify_op/acl_execute_add/README.md

 │   ├── op_runner.cpp   // Function implementation file for building and running a single-operator
 ```

-## Environment Requirements<a name="en-us_topic_0230709958_section1256019267915"></a>
+## Environment Requirements

--   OS and architecture: CentOS x86\_64, CentOS AArch64, Ubuntu 18.04 x86\_64, EulerOS x86, EulerOS AArch64
+-   OS and architecture: CentOS x86\_64, CentOS AArch64, Ubuntu 18.04 x86\_64, Ubuntu 18.04 aarch64,  EulerOS x86, EulerOS AArch64
 -   SoC: Ascend 310, Ascend 710, or Ascend 910
--   Python version and dependency library: Python 3.7.5
+-   Python version and dependency library: Python 3.7.*x* (3.7.0 to 3.7.11) and Python 3.8.*x* (3.8.0 to 3.8.11).
 -   Ascend AI Software Stack deployed
 -   Custom operator built and deployed by referring to  [custom\_op](../../1_custom_op)

-## Environment Variables<a name="section053142383519"></a>
+## Environment Variables

--   Ascend 310 EP or Ascend 910
-    1. In the development environment, set the environment variables for generating a single-operator offline model.

-        The following is an example:
+- Configuring Environment Variables in the Development Environment

+  1. The CANN portfolio provides a process-level environment variable setting script to automatically set environment variables.
+The following commands are used as examples

      ```
-        export install_path=$HOME/Ascend/ascend-toolkit/latest
-        export PATH=/usr/local/python3.7.5/bin:${install_path}/atc/ccec_compiler/bin:${install_path}/atc/bin:$PATH # Specify Python 3.7.5 to use if multiple versions of Python 3 exist, and specify your Python 3.7.5 installation path.
-Set the path of the ATC executable file. export ASCEND_OPP_PATH=${install_path}/opp
+     . ${HOME}/Ascend/ascend-toolkit/set_env.sh
      ```

      Replace  **$HOME/Ascend**  with the actual Ascend-CANN-Toolkit installation path.

-    2. In the development environment, set environment variables and configure the header search path and library search path on which the build of the AscendCL single-operator verification program depends.

-        The build script searches for the required header files and libraries through the paths specified by the environment variables.
-Replace  **$HOME/Ascend**  with the actual Ascend-CANN-Toolkit installation path.

-        -   In the x86 operating environment
+  2. Operator building requires Python installation.
+The following takes Python 3.7.5 as an example.
+Run the following commands as a running user to set the environment variables related to Python 3.7.5.

      ```
+     # Set tje Python3.7.5 library path.
-            export DDK_PATH=$HOME/Ascend/ascend-toolkit/latest/x86_64-linux
+     export LD_LIBRARY_PATH=/usr/local/python3.7.5/lib:$LD_LIBRARY_PATH
+     # If multiple Python 3 versions exist in the user environment, specify Python 3.7.5.
-            export NPU_HOST_LIB=$HOME/Ascend/ascend-toolkit/latest/x86_64-linux/fwkacllib/lib64/stub
+     export PATH=/usr/local/python3.7.5/bin:$PATH
      ```

-        -   In the ARM64 operating environment

-            ```
-            export DDK_PATH=$HOME/Ascend/ascend-toolkit/latest/arm64-linux
-            export NPU_HOST_LIB=$HOME/Ascend/ascend-toolkit/latest/arm64-linux/fwkacllib/lib64/stub
-            ```

-        ```
-        Note:
-        Dependency on the *.so libraries in the lib64/stub directory of the FwkACLlib installation path is to avoid dependency on any *.so library of other components during building the code logic based on the AscendCL API.
-After the build is complete, an app that runs on the host will be linked to the *.so libraries in the fwkacllib/lib64 or acllib/lib64 directory included in the LD_LIBRARY_PATH environment variable, and be automatically linked to the *.so libraries on which other components depend.
-        ```

-    3. In the operating environment, set the environment variable of the ACLlib path on which app execution depends.

-        -   If Ascend-CANN-Toolkit is installed in the operating environment, set the environment variable as follows:

-            ```
-            export LD_LIBRARY_PATH=$HOME/Ascend/ascend-toolkit/latest/fwkacllib/lib64
-            ```

-        -   If Ascend-CANN-NNRT is installed in the operating environment, set the environment variable as follows:

-            ```
-            export LD_LIBRARY_PATH=$HOME/Ascend/nnrt/latest/acllib/lib64
-            ```

-        -   If Ascend-CANN-NNAE is installed in the operating environment, set the environment variable as follows:

-            ```
-            export LD_LIBRARY_PATH=$HOME/Ascend/nnae/latest/fwkacllib/lib64
-            ```

-        Replace  **$HOME/Ascend**  with the actual component installation path.

--   Ascend 710
-    1. In the development environment, set the environment variables for generating a single-operator offline model.

-        The following is an example:

-        ```
-        export install_path=$HOME/Ascend/ascend-toolkit/latest
-        export PATH=/usr/local/python3.7.5/bin:${install_path}/atc/ccec_compiler/bin:${install_path}/atc/bin:$PATH # Specify Python 3.7.5 to use if multiple versions of Python 3 exist, and specify your Python 3.7.5 installation path.
-Set the path of the ATC executable file. export ASCEND_OPP_PATH=${install_path}/opp
-        ```

-        Replace  **$HOME/Ascend**  with the actual Ascend-CANN-Toolkit installation path.
+     Replace the Python 3.7.5 installation path as required.
+You can also write the preceding commands to the ~/.bashrc file and run the source ~/.bashrc command to make the modification take effect immediately.

-    2. In the development environment, set environment variables and configure the header search path and library search path on which the build of the AscendCL single-operator verification program depends.
+  3. In the development environment, set environment variables and configure the header search path and library search path on which the build of the AscendCL single-operator verification program depends.

      The build script searches for the required header files and libraries through the paths specified by the environment variables.
 Replace  **$HOME/Ascend**  with the actual Ascend-CANN-Toolkit installation path.

-        -   In the x86 operating environment
+     - If the development environment operating system architecture is x86, the configuration example is as follows:

        ```
         export DDK_PATH=$HOME/Ascend/ascend-toolkit/latest/x86_64-linux
-            export NPU_HOST_LIB=$HOME/Ascend/ascend-toolkit/latest/x86_64-linux/acllib/lib64/stub
+        export NPU_HOST_LIB=$DDK_PATH/acllib/lib64/stub
        ```

-        -   In the ARM64 operating environment
+     - If the running environment operating system architecture is AArch64, the configuration example is as follows:

        ```
         export DDK_PATH=$HOME/Ascend/ascend-toolkit/latest/arm64-linux
-            export NPU_HOST_LIB=$HOME/Ascend/ascend-toolkit/latest/arm64-linux/acllib/lib64/stub
+        export NPU_HOST_LIB=$DDK_PATH/acllib/lib64/stub
        ```

+- Configuring Environment Variables in the Running Environment

+  - If Ascend-CANN-Toolkit is installed in the running environment, set the environment variable as follows:

     ```
-        Note:
-        Dependency on the *.so libraries in the lib64/stub directory of the ACLlib installation path is to avoid dependency on any *.so library of other components during building the code logic based on the AscendCL API.
-After the build is complete, an app that runs on the host will be linked to the *.so libraries in the acllib/lib64 directory included in the LD_LIBRARY_PATH environment variable, and be automatically linked to the *.so libraries on which other components depend.
+    . ${HOME}/Ascend/ascend-toolkit/set_env.sh
     ```

-    3. In the operating environment, set the environment variable of the ACLlib path on which app execution depends.
+  - If Ascend-CANN-NNRT is installed in the running environment, set the environment variable as follows:

-        The following is an example only.
-Replace  **_$HOME/Ascend_**_**/nnrt/latest**_  with the actual Ascend-CANN-NNRT installation path.

     ```
-        export LD_LIBRARY_PATH=$HOME/Ascend/nnrt/latest/acllib/lib64
+    . ${HOME}/Ascend/nnrt/set_env.sh
     ```

--   Atlas 200 DK
-    1. In the development environment, set the environment variables for generating a single-operator offline model.
+  - If Ascend-CANN-NNAE is installed in the running environment, set the environment variable as follows:

-        The following is an example:

     ```
-        export install_path=$HOME/Ascend/ascend-toolkit/latest
-        export PATH=/usr/local/python3.7.5/bin:${install_path}/atc/ccec_compiler/bin:${install_path}/atc/bin:$PATH # Specify Python 3.7.5 to use if multiple versions of Python 3 exist, and specify your Python 3.7.5 installation path.
-Set the path of the ATC executable file. export ASCEND_OPP_PATH=${install_path}/opp
+    . ${HOME}/Ascend/nnae/set_env.sh
     ```

-        Replace  **$HOME/Ascend**  with the actual Ascend-CANN-Toolkit installation path.

-    2. In the development environment, set environment variables and configure the header search path and library search path on which the build of the AscendCL single-operator verification program depends.

-        The following is an example.
-Replace  **$HOME/Ascend**  with the actual Ascend-CANN-Toolkit installation path.
+    Replace  **$HOME/Ascend**  with the actual component installation path.

-        ```
-        export DDK_PATH=$HOME/Ascend/ascend-toolkit/latest/arm64-linux
-        export NPU_HOST_LIB=$HOME/Ascend/ascend-toolkit/latest/arm64-linux/acllib/lib64/stub
-        ```

-        ```
-        Note:
-        Dependency on the *.so libraries in the lib64/stub directory of the ACLlib installation path is to avoid dependency on any *.so library of other components during building the code logic based on the AscendCL API.
-After the build is complete, an app that runs on the board will be linked to the *.so libraries in the acllib/lib64 directory included in the LD_LIBRARY_PATH environment variable, and be automatically linked to the *.so libraries on which other components depend.
-        ```

-        The environment variable  **LD\_LIBRARY\_PATH**  on which AscendCL depends has been configured in the bootable SD card preparation phase.
-You do not need to configure it separately.

-## Build and Run \(Ascend 310 EP/Ascend 710/Ascend 910\)<a name="section170442411445"></a>
+## Build and Run

 1. Generate the single-operator offline model file of the Add operator.
     1. Log in to the development environment as a running user \(for example,  **HwHiAiUser**\) and go to the  **acl\_execute\_add/run/out**  directory of the sample project.
     2. Run the following command in the  **out**  directory to generate a single-operator model file:

-        **atc --singleop=test\_data/config/add\_op.json  --soc\_version=_$\{soc\_version\}_  --output=op\_models**
+        **atc --singleop=test\_data/config/add\_op.json  --soc\_version=*Ascend310*  --output=op\_models**

         Specifically,

         -   **singleop**: operator description file \(.json\).
         -   **soc\_version**: Ascend AI Processor version.
 Replace it with the actual version.

-            It is the exact name of the .ini file in  **atc/data/platform\_config**  in the ATC installation path.

         -   **--output=op\_models**: indicates that the generated model file is stored in the  **op\_models**  folder in the current directory.